fabvio/LD_CNN_classic/README.md

       at::Tensor argmax = std::get<1>(output_max);
       argmax = argmax.to(at::kByte);
       ```
 8) Visualize the different lanes with different colors.
-Get the image with `toImage`
+Get the prediction image with `cv::Mat prediction_vectors = tc.toImage(argmax, TConverter::CONVERT_GRAYSCALE, image.size());`.
+You will get a matrix where 0=background, 1/2/3/4 = different lanes.

 <hr>